 A new 15,000 square-foot dining facility opened to Beatrice Campus students in fall 2019.
 The new facility supports more than 300 students living on campus.
 A private dining room can seat approximately 30 people.

 The goal of renovating Nebraska Hall is to restore the iconic historic building for a new campus purpose now that it has been taken out of service as a residence hall.
 The goal is to create a gathering place for students to collaborate together and where all major student support services are located under one roof.
 The building’s close proximity to the G. Alan Dunlap Center, where the cafeteria and campus store are located, as well as being between the Eicher Technical Center and the new residential housing make it the ideal spot on campus to create a hub for students to gather.
 Initial conceptual design ideas are being considered.

 This project involves construction of a 25,672 square-foot, two-story addition and renovation of 80,038 square feet of internal spaces, with 5,055 square feet of mechanical mezzanine.
 It addresses vital fire and life safety needs through: fire suppression that includes sprinkling the current gymnasium, appropriate firewall separations; appropriate egress all in adherence to current fire and life safety code.
 While the College addresses these needs, it is using the opportunity to modernize, expand and organize the spaces to improve access for students to these vital academic support needs.
 Estimated completion date: April 2023.

 Agricultural Career Center (Beatrice)

-This new facility will support SCC’s ag and ag-related programs, as well as the relocation of the John Deere Tech program from the Milford Campus.
+This new facility will support SCC’s ag and ag-related programs.

 There are several other projects in the planning stages.
 Please contact Rick Blessen, Director of Advancement, if you would like additional information about SCC’s facilities projects.